Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Problems

 Scientists is Greece, apparently after one too many austerity measures, decided to test beer’s effect on heart health.
 They claim to be the first to approach this territory.
 The idea is that the alcohol in beverages like red wine, whiskey and beer synergistically interactswith thedrinks’ healthful non-alcoholic components like antioxidants to positively impact arterial function/structure, endothelial function and brachial/aortic blood pressure…at least in non-smokers.

-With from U.S. researchers, the Greek scientists recruited 17 healthy, non-smoking men for their study.
+With help from U.S. researchers, the Greek scientists recruited 17 healthy, non-smoking men for their study.
 These recruits, with an average age of 28.5 and an average weight of 77.5 kilograms, were given beer, water, vodka and non-alcoholic beer.
 They were all tested after imbibing one of the four liquids with one week in between.
 Preliminary results showed that aortic stiffness was reduced by all the beverages, but only beer succeeded in significantly improving endothelial function.

 AlthoughK.
 Karatzi and his team of Greek and American researchers downplayed the results of their study pending further investigation, it’s clear that everyone involved still has suds on the brain.
 According to an article published in the June 28 issue of Nutrition by Karatzi et al. wrote, “Beer acutely improves parameters of arterial function and structure in healthy non-smokers.
 This benefit seems to be mediated by the additive or synergistic effects of alcohol and antioxidants and merits further investigation.”